-We offer support for school bus transportation to Pre-K-12 grade public schools requesting a guided museum tour.
-Buses are offered on a first-come, first-served basis, while funds are available.
+We offer funding for school bus transportation to Pre-K-12 grade public schools requesting a guided museum tour.
 Please notify us of your desire to take part in the bus transportation reimbursement program, and if you qualify as a Title I school or not.
+Funding is offered on a first-come, first-served basis, while resources are available.
 Your tour date/time and transportation reimbursement are not finalized until FAC staff has emailed you a formal confirmation.
-Learn More

 New Gallery Tour Program